-Principle 8: we make impact on different geographical scales, from the region to globally.
+Principle 9: we make impact on different geographical scales, from the region to globally.

 Two things can be true at the same time: we are a campus that connects to the region and an international knowledge hub.
 As such, impact is also made on different scales: the region, province, national, international, and global.
 One is not necessarily better than the other, this again depends on the impact pathway of a certain project.
 Different activities cover different scales and interact with other scales.
 Regional know-how can inspire international research consortia, and global developments are accounted for in education on our campus in Twente, for instance.
-Often, academic impact is already reached through international collaboration with experts from all over the world.
+Some of the main pathways and means of academic impact are found through the international collaboration with, and recognition from experts all over the world.